sebastianwestberg/FizzBuzz/README.md

 # FizzBuzz
 [![Build Status](https://travis-ci.org/sebastianwestberg/FizzBuzz.svg?branch=master)](https://travis-ci.org/sebastianwestberg/FizzBuzz)

 An implementation of the popular FizzBuzz assignment.
-I'm utilizing BDD with Behat and a simple testing with PHPUnit.
+Behat was used for BDD.
 Inspired by the excellent book ["Principles of Package Design"](https://leanpub.com/principles-of-package-design).

 ### Run with docker